 Shakespeare once said, “All the world’s a stage.”
 If that’s true, then maybe art is its royal theater.
 Sumptuous.
 Regal.
 Decadent.
 Avant-garde.
 These are my impressions when I look at Franz Szony‘s photographs.
 Magnificently detailed, staged and shot, Franz’s vision is anything but ordinary.

-The images conjure up stories of beautiful princes and princesses from wonderlands sipping hallucinogens with their teas or cocktails.
-The magic brew enabling them to manifest their dreams and nightmares.
+The images conjure up stories of beautiful princes and princesses from wonderlands sipping hallucinogens with their teas or cocktails, helping them to escape from reality, even if it is for a short amount of time.
+It makes you wonder just how many other people like to have hallucinogens, similar to these psilocybin canada located magic mushrooms, with their evening drink to help relax and calm their minds?
+This will be open for your own interpretation, as well as what this beautiful image portrays.
+This is the magic brew enabling them to manifest their dreams and nightmares.
 In this interview you’ll get a glimpse behind Franz’s artwork.
 Come watch the show as Politics, Dream and Ambiguity take the stage.
 Let’s take a peak together into the theater of Franz Szony’s imagination.

 How did you first get into photography and art?